ManishaArugula/Marketing-Campaign-Performance-A-B-Testing-Analysis/README.md

 4.business-logic treatment of missing numeric values

-5.flagging anomalous records
+5.flagging inaccruate records

-6.KPIs were calculated only after aggregation; ratios were never averaged row-wise.
+6.KPIs were calculated only after aggregation at campaign level or channel level depending on the context

 ## Analysis Approach (SQL)